wehappit/nsequence/README.md

 ## Key Features

-- **Versatile Sequence Handling**: NSequence support every type of sequence, as long as it can be expressed with unary function.
+- **Versatile Sequence Handling**: NSequence supports every type of sequence, as long as it can be expressed with a unary function.

 - **Error Handling**: The library includes robust error handling for scenarios such as arity mismatches, unexpected positions or indices, inversion errors, and index not found situations.